22 Black-Led Nonprofits Making History

 The origins of Black History Month can be traced back to its roots in the early 20th century.
 The Association for the Study of African American Life and History (ASALH), founded in 1915 by historian Carter G. Woodson and prominent minister Jesse E. Moorland, first sponsored the national Negro History Week in 1926.
 Several decades later in 1976, President Gerald Ford officially recognized Black History Month and called upon the public to “seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout our history.”
-In honor and celebration of Black History Month, we’ve rounded up 22 local and national nonprofits that serve and empower the black community.
+In honor and celebration of Black History Month, we’ve rounded up 22 local and national Black-led nonprofits that serve and empower the Black community all year round.

 The African American Leadership Forum (AALF) is comprised of over 1,500 African Americans who self-identify as Thought Leaders, Influencers, Builders, and Ambassadors.
 Collaboratively, these leaders volunteer their time, talents and treasure to build a just society that works well for everyone.